-The uniform intercity passenger rail performance standards released by CalSTA set a 90 percent endpoint OTP goal.
+The intercity passenger rail UPS released by CaISTA set a 90 percent endpoint OTP goal.
 Train delays are recorded by the conductor in minutes on a delay report form and categorized by specific cause.
-Additional details on OTP and efforts to achieve the 90 percent endpoint OTP goal are discussed in Chapter four.
+Additional details on OTP and efforts to achieve the 90 percent endpoint OTP goal are discussed in Chapter 4.